'Godzilla' tramples rivals with monster $93 million debut

 TOUGH COMPETITION

-Legendary Pictures's President Jon Jashni said female and more mature audiences boosted the film's fortunes.
+Legendary Pictures's President Jon Jashni said the film's fortunes were boosted by female and more mature audiences.

 "Those who thought a Godzilla movie might not necessarily be for them ... and that feeds on itself," he said.